 Overview

-School Food Authorities (SFAs) participating in the National School Lunch Program (NSLP) or School Breakfast Program (SBP) are eligible to apply for the Seamless Summer Option (SSO).
-Once approved, SFAs serve meals free of charge to children, age 18 years and under.
-Meals may be provided in low income areas during the traditional summer vacation periods and, for year-round schools, during vacation periods longer than 10 school days.
-The SSO utilizes the online School Nutrition contract and a SSO application.
-Meals are reimbursed at the “free” rates for the NSLP, SBP, or NSLP Afterschool Snack Program.
+School Food Authorities (SFAs) participating in the National School Lunch Program (NSLP) are eligible to apply for the Seamless Summer Option (SSO) to serve free meals to children, age 18 years and under, and 19-21 receiving special education services.
+Meals may be provided in low-income areas during the traditional summer vacation periods and, for year-round schools, during vacation periods longer than 10 school days.
+Meals are reimbursed at the “free” rates for the NSLP, SBP, or Afterschool Snack Program.

-Schools seeking options for summer food service are encouraged to look at the Summer Food Service Program (SFSP) as the eligibility requirements are the same as the SSO but the SFSP offers a higher reimbursement rate and use of a simpler meal pattern.
-For more information, visit the SFSP webpage.
-View the Summer Meal Programs Comparison Chart to assist with determining the best summer feeding option for your school.
+Schools seeking options for summer food service are encouraged to provide free meals in the Summer Food Service Program (SFSP) as the eligibility requirements are the same as the SSO, but the SFSP offers a higher reimbursement rate and use of a simpler meal pattern.
+If your District is interested in operating the SFSP for the first time, please contact Amy Kolano at amy.kolano@dpi.wi.gov (608) 266-7124.

 Eligibility Requirements

 - Census Data may be used in lieu of the Wisconsin Free/Reduced Eligibility Data.
-The USDA Capacity Builder Map is capable of identifying eligible areas and also locations of potential partners in your community (churches, housing authorities, libraries, etc.).
+The USDA Capacity Builder Map is capable of identifying eligible areas.
 Enter an address in the Find Address or Place search field.
 The pink areas qualify.

 - Although not typical, SSO can operate in areas that do not qualify via census data or school data.
 These types of programs provide meals to children who have specifically been determined to be low-income.
 Contact SSO@dpi.wi.gov to discuss further.